ahadjithoma/University-Projects/Java/README.md

-A simulation of the game "Gomoku" writen in Java, implemented in 2 versions. \n We created a heuristic player and a minmax Player.\n\n Heuristic Player: Chooses the next optimum move for him, evaluating all available moves he can make. \n MinMax Player: Chooses the next optimum move for him, evaluating at the same time the opponent's moves.
+A simulation of the game "Gomoku" writen in Java, implemented in 2 versions. <br/>
+We created a heuristic player and a minmax Player.<br/><br/>
+Heuristic Player: Chooses the next optimum move for him, evaluating all available moves he can make.<br/>
+MinMax Player: Chooses the next optimum move for him, evaluating at the same time the opponent's moves.